 Jim Eglinski was born and raised in Alberta and is currently a resident of Yellowhead County.
 At the age of 19, he joined the Royal Canadian Mounted Police and completed 35 years of service in the Province of British Columbia.
 Following his retirement, he continued his public service by serving two terms on the Fort St. John, B.C., city council — once as a councillor and once as mayor.
 He was born in Two Hills, Alberta and raised in Chipman, Alberta on a farm.
 Jim also worked for British Columbia in the Coroner’s Services, the Taxation Department and the Gaming Branch as a Special Investigator.

 Jim and his wife Nancy returned home to Alberta and chose Yellowhead to be near family and in particular their young grandchildren.
 Jim won the by-election in November 2014 and was re-elected to the House of Commons in October 2015.

 In the 41st Parliament, he served on two committees: Standing Committee on Human Resources, Skills and Social Development and the Status of Persons with Disabilities (HUMA) and the Standing Committee on Citizenship and Immigration (CIMM).

-Currently, Jim sits on the Standing Committee on Industry, Science and Technology.
+Later, he sat on the Standing Committee on Industry, Science and Technology.
 Before this, he served as Vice-Chair of the Standing Committee on the Environment and Sustainable Development.

 Throughout his career, Jim has always taken an active interest in a variety of service clubs and organizations.
 His natural leadership abilities enabled him to act as the President of most of those organizations.
 His interest in aircraft led him to achieve a Commercial Pilots’ license.
 Other interests include classic car restoration and RVing.